mqingcs/VitalSense-LLM-based-Health-Inference-Agent/README.md

 ---

 ## 📜 License
-MIT License.
+AGPL-3.0 license.
 Created by Antigravity (Google Deepmind) & The User.